zchee/golang-wiki/Go2GenericsFeedback.md

 - Ole Begemann: You write on the [Generics Overview page](https://go.googlesource.com/proposal/+/master/design/go2draft-generics-overview.md): "Swift added generics in Swift 4, released in 2017."
 This is not true.
 Swift has had generics since its first public release in 2014.
 Evidence (just one example of many): [a transcript of an Apple developer talk on Swift from WWDC 2014](https://asciiwwdc.com/2014/sessions/404) that talks at length about Swift's generics features.

   This is also incorrect: "`Equatable` appears to be a built-in in Swift, not possible to define otherwise."
 The `Equatable` protocol is defined in the Swift standard library, but there's nothing special about it.
 It's totally possible to define the same thing in "normal" code.

+- Kevin Gillette: correction for "Contracts" Draft, as of 30 August 2018

+The one instance of `check.Convert(int, interface{})(0, 0)` should be `check.Convert(int, interface{})(0)` or provide an explanation as to why it the function should take two zeros instead of one.